core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ### Topic Collection Discovery

-A Broker SHOULD offer a topic discovery entry point to enable clients to find topics of interest.
+A broker SHOULD offer a topic discovery entry point to enable clients to find topics of interest.
 The resource entry point is the topic collection resource collecting the topics for those topics (see {{Section 1.2.2 of RFC6690}}) and is identified by the resource type "core.ps.coll".

 The specific resource path is left for implementations, examples in this document use the "/ps" path.
 The interactions with a topic collection are further defined in {{topic-collection-interactions}}.

-Since the representation of the topic collection resource includes the links to the associated topic resources, it is not required to locate those links under "/.well-known/core", also in order to limit the size of the Link Format document returned as result of the discovery.
+Since the representation of the topic collection resource includes the links to the associated topic resources, it is not required to locate those links under "/.well-known/core", also in order to limit the size of the CoRE Link Format document returned as result of the discovery.

 Example: